dgra-cam/dgra-website/content/docs/practical/events.md

 ## Tea & Coffee

-There is a free tea and coffee drop-in at the Darwin Green Community Rooms, **every Wednesday from 9:00 a.m. to 12:30 p.m.**
+There is a free tea and coffee drop-in at the Darwin Green Community Rooms, **every Wednesday from 9:00 am to 12:30 pm**

 Find more information on the [Cambridge City Council website][ccc].